github-aws-runners/terraform-aws-github-runner/examples/external-managed-ssm-secrets/README.md

 ## Prerequisites

-Create the following SSM parameters on the AWS console, or by using the following aws-cli commands:
+Create the following SSM parameters on the AWS console, or by using the following aws-cli commands, see example below.
+You can also use the script `ssm.sh`.
+First set the required values, next source the script before running terraform.

 ```bash
    # GitHub App ID